Camillo Paderni

-Camillo Paderni, or Camillus Paderni, lived from c.
-1715 to 1781.
-He was an illustrator, excavator, and curator at the Museum Herculanense, as part of King Charles VII of Naples royal Palace in Portici, and a Roman.
+Camillo Paderni, or Camillus Paderni, (c.
+1715 to 1781) was a Roman artist, employed by King Charles VII of Naples as an illustrator, excavator, and curator at the Museum Herculanense in the royal Palace of Portici.

 Papyri

 Paderni was possibly the first person who undertook the task of transcribing the Herculaneum papyri, obtained at the Villa of the Papyri in Herculaneum.
 Paderni used the method of slicing scrolls in half, copying readable text, by removing papyri layers.
 This transcription procedure was used for hundreds of scrolls, and in the process destroyed them.

 Correspondence

 In a letter from 1752 to Richard Mead, Paderni wrote:

 It is not a month ago, that there have been found many volumes of papyrus, but turn'd to a sort of charcoal, so brittle, that, being touched, it falls readily into ashes.
 Nevertheless, by his majestys orders, I have made many trials to open them, but all to no purpose; excepting some words §, which I have picked out intire, where there are divers bits by which it appears in what manner the whole was written.
 The form of the characters, made with a very black tincture, that overcomes the darkness of the charcoal, I shall here, to oblige you, imitate in two short lines (see reference) [..] my fidelity to the king not permitting me to send you any more.